Canoeing & Kayaking

 Middlesex Gorge just above the dam is one of the most spectacular areas on the river with rock walls towering 75 feet above the water in some places.
 Remember that like all dams on the river, the Middlesex Dam is potentially dangerous and should be approached with caution.
 Boat barriers in the form of floating barrels span the river under the Route 100B bridge.
 DO NOT GO BEYOND THE BRIDGE!

 The take out is on the left side of the river, just before the bridge.
-The bank here is quite steep and though it is a short distance you may require a rope to pull your canoe up to the road.
+The bank here is quite steep and though it is a short distance you may require a rope to pull your canoe or kayak up to the road.

 Paddling on the Winooski River is a great way to spend a spring day in Vermont!
-If you wish you can rent canoes and associated equipment from Clearwater Sports, and depending on your plans they may be able to assist with transportation.
+If you wish you can rent canoes or kayaks and associated equipment from Clearwater Sports, and depending on your plans they may be able to assist with transportation.